Mobile packages

 • Calculate turn-by-turn directions offline.

-• Include maps and scenes with an application install.
+• Include and with an application install.

 • Distribute maps and scenes that cannot be used after a specific date and time.